-African Americans, Hispanics, Pacific Islanders, American Indians and Seniors are at increased risk for developing kidney disease.
+African Americans, Hispanics, Asians Pacific Islanders, American Indians, and Seniors are at increased risk for developing kidney disease.

-An estimated

-30 million

-American adults are estimated to have kidney disease.
+An estimated 37 million American adults are estimated to have kidney disease.

-Americans have irreversible kidney failure, or end-stage renal disease (ESRD), and require dialysis or a kidney transplant to survive.
+Americans have irreversible kidney failure and end-stage kidney disease, and require dialysis or a kidney transplant to survive.